Want to know what is inside your PC, or how the performance compares to your friendīs?

 A very sophisticated benchmarking program, that is widely used, is Sandra (by SiSoft).

-It can be downloaded for free from 3DGuru: link to 3DGuru
+The "Lite" version can be downloaded for free from 3DGuru: link to Sisoft Sandra

 This program can do benchmarking and compare the results with a lot of pre-stored info on known processors/chipsets.

-By the way, 3DGuru also has a very good 3D graphics card benchmarking program in its free downloads, it is called 3DMark
+By the way, 3DGuru also has a very good free 3D graphics card benchmarking program, it is called 3DMark

-It also has a CPU benchmark, and this is what I am normally using for benchmarking and comparing both CPU and GPU.
+3DMark also has a CPU benchmark, and this tool is what I am normally using for benchmarking and comparing both CPU and GPU.

 Both SiSoft Sandra and 3DMark are widely used to compare CPUīs and Graphics cards.